-The extra function in question is, of course a GMT display at 10 hours.
-Sporting a large, bright-red triangle on its tip, the GMT pointer, too, seems to be legible enough if you need to know current time in a country far far away.
-Perhaps, the only thing that I find lacking here is a layer of Superluminova on the indicator: there are cases when you need to know time in the second time zone without turning on the light or doing some calculations while being half-asleep.
+The extra function in question is, of course, a GMT display at 10 hours.
+Sporting a large, bright-red triangle on its tip, the GMT pointer, too, is legible enough if you need to know the current time in a country far far away.
+Perhaps, the only thing that I find lacking here is a layer of Superluminova on the indicator: there are cases when you need to know the time in the second time zone without turning on the light or doing some calculations while being half-asleep.

 Although looking like it was ‘inspired’ by Linde Werdelin with their skeletonized chronographs (and, to a lesser degree, the monstrous Hublot King Power Oceanographic 4000), this new timekeeper still doesn’t look like a blatant rip-off.
 After all, Certina is a brand that is, first, large enough to not be afraid of speaking its own design language and, second, actually has a means of hiring a team of good industrial designers that would be able to do their job without trespassing any sort of intellectual property.

 I especially dig the carbon-fiber inserts in its bezel and the chronograph pushers that are echoed by a black textured dial with its high-contrast white lume covering the hour markers and the skeletonized hands.

 Although I have heard and read numerous complaints about the G10 being a ‘throwaway’ movement, I, to be frank, don’t see a problem with that.
 For starters, a person that buys a quartz watch rarely does it for the movement that powers it: if it’s accurate enough to keep the good time between switching daylight saving time on and off, nobody cares whether the movement is made of plastic or gold-plated steel.

 Also, if you don’t happen to live on McMurdo Station, it is often less expensive and less time-consuming to just replace a broken caliber just like you would have replaced a failed USB port on your iPhone.